Buying a new treadmill

 At Elite, we only stock from recognised international brands that offer our customers the highest quality in terms of development, technology and testing, as well as long-term warranties and support.

-The brands we choose to work with include NordicTrack, FreeMotion, ProForm, Bowflex, Impulse and Landice,
+The brands we choose to work with include NordicTrack, ProForm, Impulse, FreeMotion, Landice, as well as our own Elite branded treadmills.

 In recent years the treadmill market has been flooded with cheap and inferior Chinese imports that compromise on quality.
 They simply won’t last, and may actually cause long-term harm on your joints.